Multi-Camera Visual-Inertial Simultaneous Localization and Mapping for Autonomous Valet Parking: Conclusions

 \section{Conclusions}

-We proposed important modifications to Kimera to support monocular and multi-camera input data, and to incorporate external (wheel) odometry inputs.
+We proposed modifications to Kimera to support multi-camera input data, and to incorporate external odometry inputs.
 To complete the SLAM system, we modified the loop-closure module to utilize monocular inputs.
-Additionally, Kimera-Semantics was modified to perform efficient free-space mapping for autonomous valet parking applications, which works with cameras with non-overlapping FOV and does not require learning for depth-estimation.
+Kimera-Semantics was modified to perform free-space mapping for autonomous valet parking applications, which works with monocular cameras and does not require learning for depth-estimation.
 We tested the system on simulated car data and real-world datasets collected with a test car at the Ford Motor Company.
 The proposed system exhibits small trajectory and mapping errors and consistently outperforms state-of-the-art open-source VIO and VI-SLAM systems.
 Real-world results for the multi-camera system also suggest room for improvement, in particular with respect to extrinsic calibration.
 Automatic calibration in the backend factor graph could alleviate some of the issues.
-Additionally, Kimera-Semantics supports semantic-annotations for any number of object classes; therefore, a potential extension could include mapping other semantic classes relevant to autonomous parking.
+Additionally, Kimera-Semantics supports semantic-annotations for any number of object classes; therefore, a potential extension could include mapping other semantic classes (\eg parking spots, pedestrians) relevant to autonomous parking.

 \isExtended{}{ }